Not yielding to pedestrians at intersections or crosswalks

 When Pedestrians Cause an Accident

-Many of the same laws that apply to motor vehicle drivers apply to pedestrians using the roadways.
-A pedestrian that fails to comply with the following laws and causes an accident may be held liable for damages by an injured motorist:
+Many of the same laws that apply to motor vehicle drivers also apply to pedestrians using the roadways.
+A pedestrian injury lawyer may examine whether a pedestrian failed to comply with the following laws and contributed to an accident that caused injuries to a motorist:

 Have You Been